Titaniumtown/my-python-lib/README.md

 # my-python-lib
-Misc functions I use in my programs
+Misc useful functions I use in my programs, feel free to use it in your programs.